Gingrich still alive after Iowa, plotting revenge

 Gingrich accused Romney on Tuesday of lying over backing negative ads against him.

-The ads highlighted Gingrich's career as a Washington insider and put into the spotlight the ethics violations that came about at the end of his time as House speaker in the 1990s.
+The ads highlighted Gingrich's career as a Washington insider and put into the spotlight the ethics violations that came about at the end of his time as speaker of the U.S. House of Representatives in the 1990s.

-The millions of dollars in ads literally sliced Gingrich's support in the polls in half, whittling him down from the leader in Iowa to an also-ran far from the top finishers.
+The millions of dollars in ads literally sliced Gingrich's support in the polls in half, whittling him down from the leader to an also-ran far from the top finishers.

 Gingrich has acted as his own top strategist and has tried to wage an unconventional campaign focusing on his ideas and limiting the personal attacks against his rivals.

-He benefited from his brainy performances at Republican presidential candidate debates, and appears to have suffered since with no debates in the past three weeks.
+He benefited from his brainy performances at Republican presidential candidate debates, and appears to have suffered since in the absence of debates over the last three weeks.

+"Listen, you've got to give Newt credit," said Republican strategist Charlie Black, who was a top aide to Senator John McCain's 2008 presidential campaign.

-Walker said there are plans to highlight Gingrich's record as House speaker in the mid-1990s, when he was the co-author of the "Contract With America" that helped Republicans win control of Congress.
+Walker said plans are under way to highlight Gingrich's record as House speaker in the mid-1990s, when he was the co-author of the "Contract With America" that helped Republicans win control of Congress.

 "I think he is going to be begin to define who Mitt Romney really is and juxtapose his record against his own," said Rick Tyler, who is a senior adviser to Gingrich's SuperPAC, his outside political action committee.

 (Additional reporting by Alexandra Alper.
-Editing by Alistair Bell, Mary Milliken and Bill Trott)
+Editing by Alistair Bell, Mary Milliken and Christopher Wilson)